TEXAS SEAL W/ GONZALES CANNON – 1 TROY OUNCE – 39MM

 This historical expression is commemorated in this one ounce Silver round.

 - Contains 1 oz.
 Troy of .999 Fine Silver

 - Obverse: A modified depiction of the Texas State Seal

-- Reverse: Depiction of the Lone Star of Texas and the Gonzales Cannon with “COME AND TAKE IT” across the top, the year of release (2017), and 1 TROY OUNCE .999 FINE SILVER below.
+- Reverse: Depiction of the Lone Star of Texas and the Gonzales Cannon with “COME AND TAKE IT” across the top, and 1 TROY OUNCE .999 FINE SILVER below.

 Only logged in customers who have purchased this product may leave a review.